RedisLabs/redislabs-docs/content/rs/release-notes/rs-6-2-10-february-2022.md

 - When choosing RedisJSON, the user interface (UI) now suggests RedisSearch as well.
 To learn more, see the [RedisJSON preview announcement](https://redis.com/blog/redisjson-public-preview-performance-benchmarking/), which details the benefits of combining [RedisJSON](http://redisjson.io/) and [RediSearch](http://redisearch.io/).
 - Adds the ability to sort the columns of the node list (RS48256).
-- When creating a new geo-distributed (Active-Active) database, an endpoint is no longer required.
+- When creating a new geo-distributed (Active-Active) database, an endpoint port is no longer required.
 The system assigns one if none if provided (RS27632).

 ## Additional enhancements